 It is important to note that the financial plan abides by the North Carolina STI (Strategic Transportation Investment) legislation and policy in the first two decades, i.e., 2025 and 2035.
-In the third decade, 2045, the financial plan assumes that statewide and national policy would relax restrictions on the use of funding for transit projects, and permit the use of some traditional highway funding to be used to extend the Commuter Rail Transit (CRT) and Light Rail Transit (LRT) lines.
+In the third decade, 2045, the financial plan assumes that statewide and national policy would recognize the need for urban areas to invest more in transit, bicycle and pedestrian projects to create a more sustainable transportation system.
+As a result, a larger portion of funding would be available for these non-highway projects, and state and federal programs would contribute at a larger portion of the total costs for transit projects.

 The text below provides notes for the financial table that follows the text.
-There are two graphs after the financial table that depict major financial themes.
+There are two graphs after the financial table that present major financial themes.